Gordon Parks' photography masterfully captured the range of Black life in America

 Late last month, Howard University announced that it acquired an extensive collection of Parks' photographs.
 Spanning five decades, the collection of 252 images is organized into 15 study sets meant to give students a wide range of material to be examined.

-"You could have a film studies class, a race class, a fashion class, and a U.S. history class all looking at the same pictures and understanding different components of why these pictures are so important," said Peter Kunhardt, executive director of The Gordon Parks Foundation.
+"You could have a film studies class, a race class, a fashion class, and a U.S. history class all looking at the same pictures and understanding different components of why these pictures are so important," said Peter Kunhardt Jr., executive director of The Gordon Parks Foundation.

 Parks was born in Kansas in 1912 into a life marked by poverty and racism.
 Although he had no formal training in the areas in which he excelled, he credited his good ears, his passion for listening to music, and what he called "a gift" in making him the artist he was.
 Parks was self-taught in most of the art forms he practiced: listening to other composers' music to practice piano and capturing images of seagulls in the sky and reading camera manuals to practice photography.